thearn/nreltraining2013/docs/bem.rst

 we did just that by connecting *free_stream.rho* to *BE0.rho*, *BE1.rho*, and *BE2.rho*.

 At this point, we're almost done.
 We still need to add LinearDistribution instances for the chord and radius values.
-We also have a few more assembly level connections to make.
+We also have a few more assembly-level connections to make.
 You might have noticed that the assembly does not have any outputs.
 So far we've only created inputs.
-We said there was two ways to create assembly level varaibles.
+We said there were two ways to create assembly level varaibles.
 The first is to manually create them and then issue connections, like we just explored.
 The second way is to use a passthrough.
-Right click on the assembly and select ``Edit Passthroughs`` from the menu.
+Right-click on the assembly and select ``Edit Passthroughs`` from the menu.

 .. figure:: passthroughs.png
     :align: center

 Then you can find the *perf.data* in the outputs column (right side) and check it.
-This will automatically create an assembly level variable called *data* and connect it to *perf.data*.
+This will automatically create an assembly-level variable called *data* and connect it to *perf.data*.
-This is really just a shortcut for the first procedure, but it's easy to do at runtime if you have some components who's inputs or outputs you want to expose at the assembly border.
+This is really just a shortcut for the first procedure, but it's easy to do at runtime if you have some components, the inputs or outputs of which you want to expose at the assembly's border.
 When you create a passthrough, it creates an exact copy of the variable, including name and units information.
-If you want to change the units across the boundry, like with the twist variables, you have to use the first method.
+If you want to change the units across the boundary, like with the twist variables, you have to do that manually.